 b) at least one adult at school and/or at home steps in and gets to the bottom of this so that this girl and her followers no longer feel they’ve got the right to talk to you or anyone in this way.

 I just took my fingers off the keyboard for a minute.
-I’m taking a deep breath now, because hearing about this stuff every day really upsets me.
+I’m taking a deep breath now because hearing about this stuff every day really upsets me.
 I feel frustrated there are kids who believe it’s OK to be mean to other kids.
-I also feel frustrated that the adults who run schools (principals, counselors, teachers, coaches) have not done a better job making school a safer more accepting place for all students all the time.
+I also feel frustrated that the adults who run schools (principals, counselors, teachers, coaches) have not done a better job-making school a safer more accepting place for all students all the time.

 I’m so sick of the situations that prompt these emails.
 Where are the adults in charge?
 Do they really not know what’s going on?
 Do they believe it’s not part of their “job” to get involved with fights between students?
 Do they worry they’ll get no support from their administrators if they step in?
-Do they worry they’ll get in trouble with parents for calling out kids who are disrepecting other kids?
-Or have they just given up, believing that peer harassment is a problem bigger than any remedy they might offer in the moment?
+Do they worry they’ll get in trouble with parents for calling out kids who are disrespecting other kids?
+Or have they just given up, believing that peer harassment is a problem bigger than any remedy they might offer at the moment?

 I don’t know what school administrators and teachers think about the bullying that persists in their schools.
 Why don’t you tell me?
 I’m listening.